Reagan Democrat: Donald Trump and Joe Biden

-Donald Trump flipped the three Rust Belt states, which flipped from part of the blue wall in 2016 and 2024, resulting in him winning the electoral college and thus the presidency twice.
+Donald Trump narrowly flipped the three Rust Belt states, which flipped from part of the blue wall in 2016 and 2024, resulting in him winning the electoral college and thus the presidency twice.

-Joe Biden flipped the three Rust Belt states back into the blue wall in 2020, resulting in him winning the electoral college and thus the presidency.
+Joe Biden narrowly flipped the three Rust Belt states back into the blue wall in 2020, resulting in him winning the electoral college and thus the presidency.

-The term retained relevance during and after the 2010s, as part of this group defected to Trump in the 2016 United States presidential election, who won every swing state in the Rust Belt and became the first Republican candidate to win Pennsylvania and Michigan since 1988 and the first to win Wisconsin since 1984.
-All of these states voted for Republican U.S. presidents Ronald Reagan in 1980 and 1984 and Donald Trump in 2016 and 2024 but voted for Democratic U.S. presidents Bill Clinton in 1992 and 1996, Barack Obama in 2008 and 2012, and Joe Biden in 2020.
+The term retained relevance during and after the 2010s, as part of this group defected to Trump in the 2016 presidential election, who narrowly won every swing state in the Rust Belt and became the first Republican presidential candidate to win Pennsylvania and Michigan since George H. W. Bush in 1988 and also became first Republican presidential candidate to win Wisconsin since Ronald Reagan in 1984.
+Since 1980, all of these Rust Belt states always voted for the winner of the U.S. presidential election (Note: The states of Pennsylvania and Michigan voted for Republican president George H. W. Bush in 1988, but he failed to carry the state of Wisconsin.) except for Republican president George W. Bush in 2000 and 2004 in which he did not carry any three of these Rust Belt states at least once.
+All of these states voted for Republican president Ronald Reagan in 1980 and 1984, but voted for Democratic presidents Bill Clinton in 1992 and 1996 and Barack Obama in 2008 and 2012, as all three were once blue-leaning states, which were formerly part of the "blue wall" in the six consecutive presidential elections from 1992 to 2012.
+Most recently, all of these Rust Belt states became swing states and narrowly voted for Republican president Donald Trump in 2016, Democratic president Joe Biden in 2020, and again, Republican president Donald Trump in 2024.